exercism/go/concepts/constants/introduction.md

 ## Typed and untyped constants

 Declaring a constant without specifying a type makes it untyped.
-An untyped constant has no set type, but its value determines what types it's compatible with.
+An untyped constant has no set type; its value determines what types it's compatible with.
 As long as the underlying value is compatible, the compiler will convert it to the required type at each use:

 ```go